pyralog/pyralog/PAPER.md

 4. **Limited Scalability**: Most systems scale to millions of operations per second but struggle beyond that threshold.

-DLog addresses these limitations through a fundamentally new approach to distributed system coordination and data management.
+Pyralog addresses these limitations through a fundamentally new approach to distributed system coordination and data management.

 ### 1.2 Contributions